MeltanoLabs/tap-postgres/README.md

 `.env` if the `--config=ENV` is provided, such that config values will be considered if a matching environment variable is set either in the terminal context or in the `.env` file.

+### SSH Tunnels (Bastion Hosts)

+This tap supports connecting to a Postgres database via an SSH tunnel (also known as a bastion host).
+This is useful if you need to connect to a database that is not publicly accessible.
+This is the same as using `ssh -L` and `ssh -R`, but this is done inside the tap itself.

 ## Installation

 - [ ] `Developer TODO:` Update the below as needed to correctly describe the install procedure.
 For instance, if you do not have a PyPi repo, or if you want users to directly install from your git repo, you can modify this step as appropriate.